 Also, just to know what she wanted to do and never did, gives us a bigger sense of the scope of her creativity and of the richness of her personality.

 She was a non-conformist in an age where that kind of person didn’t have big support networks like today.
 That’s why at the beginning of the article I said that the whole world is indebted to her.

-The way she wanted to change society, and how she worked towards achieving that end, and the changes and repercussions brought about by her actions, (I’m thinking how she changed minds with her personality) had an undeniable influence on where we are today, we who consider ourselves lovers of the horror genre, social misfits, and/or non-conformists in general.
+The way she wanted to change society, and how she worked towards achieving that end, and the changes and repercussions brought about by her actions, (I’m thinking about how she changed minds with her personality) had an undeniable influence on where we are today, we who consider ourselves lovers of the horror genre, social misfits, and/or non-conformists in general.